 Nature 393:440–442, 1998

-Another groundbreaking paper introducing small-world networks as a model for the well-known "six degrees of separation" phenomenon, by SFI associates Duncan Watts and Steven Strogatz.
+Another groundbreaking paper introducing a model for the well-known "six degrees of separation" phenomenon in social networks, by SFI associates Duncan Watts and Steven Strogatz.

 Emergence of Scaling in Random Networks